 - Introducing Yourself and Your Organization: The Minute Intro (1 hour) – Create a short and impactful introduction to help you connect with the community you will be serving and your project stakeholders.

-- Thirteen Lessons About Poverty (1 - 2 hours) – Explore lessons about poverty learned during the first 50 years of the VISTA program, in this compelling explanation by Dr. Stephen Pimpare, author of A People's History of Poverty in America.
+- Thirteen Lessons About Poverty (1 hour) – Provided by Dr. Stephen Pimpare, author of A People's History of Poverty in America.

-If you would like us to consider unique, personal circumstances or accommodations — for example circumstances such as the need for physical or emotional support, your gender identity, or learning challenges — please contact the VMSU at 800-942-2677.
+Please contact the VISTA Member Support Unit at 800-942-2677, If you would like to discuss any personal circumstances or accommodations (e.g., the need for physical or emotional support, gender identity, learning challenges).

 (This page provides information for members serving a full year.
 Summer Associates, serving just for the summer months, click here for information about your pre-service requirements.)